24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 Posted on Friday, September 15th, 2023 at 9:00 am

-If you have a personal injury claim or lawsuit in Arkansas, and settlement negotiations have stalled, you might consider mediation to try to reach an agreement.
+If you have a personal injury claim or lawsuit in Arkansas, and settlement negotiations have stalled, you might consider mediation to reach an agreement.
 When negotiating for a fair settlement with the other party is difficult, mediation might help.

 Understanding the Mediation Process